esantose/PDFImageExtract.Core/README.md

 # PDFImageExtract.Core
 Wrapper library for iTextsharp to easily dump all images from a PDF into separate files in a folder.

-Adapted from article by Jon Evans: http://www.thevalvepage.com/swmonkey/2014/11/26/extract-images-from-pdf-files-using-itextsharp/
+Adapted from an article by Jon Evans:

+http://www.thevalvepage.com/swmonkey/2014/11/26/extract-images-from-pdf-files-using-itextsharp/

 Requires iTextSharp 5.5 package, which can be added through NuGet.